awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Backup_Restore_Failback_Analytics/_index.en.md

 ## Introduction

-In this module, you will go through the Backup and Restore DR strategy for an analytics workload.
+In this module, you will go through the Backup and Restore Disaster Recovery (DR) strategy for an analytics workload.
 To learn more about this DR strategy, you can review this [Disaster Recovery blog](https://aws.amazon.com/blogs/architecture/disaster-recovery-dr-architecture-on-aws-part-ii-backup-and-restore-with-rapid-recovery/).

 The workload includes streaming ingest and batch processing.